awsdocs/aws-lambda-developer-guide/doc_source/dlq.md

 If the event payload consistently fails to reach the target ARN, AWS Lambda increments a [CloudWatch metric](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring//viewing_metrics_with_cloudwatch.html) called `DeadLetterErrors` and then deletes the event payload\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/DLQ.png)

+**Note**
+If you are using Amazon SQS as an event source, we recommend configuring a DLQ on the Amazon SQS queue itself and not the Lambda function\.
+For more information, see [Amazon SQS Dead\-Letter Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html)\.